- Autodesk Ember

 Bike Light Mount

-After several design iterations, I settled on a design that could be easily mounted with an M5 bolt, using either a threaded or unthreaded eyelet (with nut).
+After several prototypes, I settled on a design that could be easily mounted with an M5 bolt, using either a threaded or unthreaded eyelet (with nut).

 Coffee Grinder Hack

 The Hario Skerton is a good value hand grinder for the price, but develops a wobble over time due to the wear of the metal grinder shaft against a plastic part at a single point of contact.
 Ultimately this leads to uneven coffee grind sizes.